NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 **Step 3**

-Now we are going to create a simple node.js app.
-First we will create a directory for the project and navigate into it by writing this in the terminal:
+Now create a simple node.js app.
+First create a directory for the project and navigate into it by writing this in the terminal:

 ```bash
 mkdir node-app-test